Probing Fermi liquid exceptional points through AC conductivity: Collective Mode Spectrum: Exceptional Points

 Interestingly, Eq. (\ref{eq:dipolar-poles}) displays a square-root singularity with a branch point at $\alpha_{1}^{c} = 8/9$.
 This singularity is a signature of an exceptional point.
 We depict the real and imaginary part of $s^2_\pm(\alpha_1)$ in Fig~(\ref{fig:roots-alpha1}).

 For repulsive interaction, $\alpha_1>1$, the roots with $s^2>1$ is the the analog of the Landau zero sound for the dipolar interaction.
 The other root, $s^2<0$ is an overdamped mode.
 In the weakly attractive region, we see two real modes.
 One of them is the continuation of the Landau zero sound to the attractive region.
 The other one, with greater velocity than the Fermi velocity can only exist in the attractive region and $s\to+\infty$ in the limit $\alpha_1\to1^-$.
 For increasing values of attractive interaction, both modes merge in the exceptional point and, after that, they develop an imaginary part as shown in Fig. \ref{fig:roots-alpha1}.
 Therefore, at the exceptional point, both level crosses in the complex frequency plane.
-The structure of this diagram is not specific of this particular case ($\alpha_2=1$).
-Solving Eq. (\ref{eq:pole-eq}) for all values of $\alpha_1$ and $\alpha_2$, we find the collective modes with the same global structure, {\em i. \ e. \ }, two stable (real) modes for weak attraction merging into an exceptional point.
-Indeed, in refs. \onlinecite{Aquino-2019,Aquino-2020}, we have solved a related model where we computed the quadrupolar susceptibility finding exactly the same structure.
-In fact, the presence of square root singularities in the spectrum of collective modes is a general feature of two dimensional Fermi liquids with higher angular momentum interactions.

-In the next section we will show how the collective modes shown in Fig. (\ref{fig:roots-alpha1}) modify the AC conductivity.